Jacob Veldhuyzen van Zanten: Biography

-Shortly before the Tenerife airport disaster, in which he was involved, Veldhuyzen van Zanten was photographed for KLM's advertising campaign.
-While this has been attributed to his high position within KLM, Jan Bartelski, for instance, argues that Veldhuyzen van Zanten was photographed simply because he was the only captain available (due to his responsibilities as a flight instructor) to KLM Public Relations, as others were away flying.
+Shortly before the Tenerife airport disaster, Veldhuyzen van Zanten was photographed for KLM's advertising campaign.
+While this has been attributed to his high position within KLM, Jan Bartelski argues that Veldhuyzen van Zanten was photographed simply because he was the only captain available (due to his responsibilities as a flight instructor) to KLM public relations, as others were away flying.

-When the news of the Tenerife disaster broke, the KLM executives looked for Veldhuyzen van Zanten to lead their investigation, only to realize that he had been killed in the accident.
+When the news of the Tenerife disaster broke, the KLM executives looked for Veldhuyzen van Zanten to aid their investigation team, only to realize that he was the captain of the flight involved in the accident and had died in it.

 Veldhuyzen van Zanten lived in Sassenheim, Netherlands, with his wife and two children.

-Tenerife disaster and death
+Death

-The Tenerife airport disaster on 27 March 1977 was the collision of two Boeing 747 passenger aircraft on the runway of Los Rodeos Airport (now known as Tenerife North Airport) in Tenerife, Spain; killing 583 people, the crash is the deadliest accident in aviation history.
-All 248 passengers and crew aboard KLM flight 4805 were killed, as were 335 on Pan Am flight 1736 (61 survived).
+The Tenerife airport disaster on 27 March 1977 was the collision of two Boeing 747 passenger aircraft on the runway of Los Rodeos Airport (now known as Tenerife North Airport) in Tenerife, Spain; causing 583 deaths, the crash is the deadliest accident in aviation history.
+All 248 passengers and crew aboard KLM flight 4805, including Veldhuyzen van Zanten, were killed in the accident, as were 335 on Pan Am flight 1736 (61 survived).

-In heavy fog on the airport's only runway, Veldhuyzen van Zanten took off without approval and crashed into the top of the Pan Am aircraft, which was backtaxiing in the opposite direction under the direction of air traffic control.
-The KLM's flight crew had been aware of Pan Am backtaxiing behind them, but believed that it had already cleared the runway - the dense fog prevented visual confirmation.
-Veldhuyzen van Zanten's actions were the result of a number of other factors, including communication difficulties with Air Traffic Control (accents, and non-standard phraseology); he was impatient and concerned about having to stay any longer in Tenerife when he received a departure clearance but not a take-off clearance yet, and the Control Tower assumed that the KLM 747 remained stationary on the runway as instructed.
+In heavy fog on the airport's only runway, Veldhuyzen van Zanten, piloting flight KLM4805, misunderstood the fact that he was only given ATC clearance, not takeoff clearance, while PAA1736 was still in process of taxiing down that same runway.
+Flight KLM4805 collided with PAA1736, which was backtaxiing in the opposite direction under the direction of air traffic control.
+Veldhuyzen van Zanten might have been aware of the Pan Am behind them, but might have believed that it had already cleared the runway due to an abnormal call sign being used by the control tower to identify PAA1736.
+The disaster was the result of a number of factors, including confusion caused by a recent terrorist bombing in the area, causing abnormal operating conditions.
+Zanten was impatient and concerned about new flight regulations limiting how many hours he could fly.
+Standard procedure aboard flights at the time had copilots defer to senior pilots regarding conflicting judgment calls (this was changed following the disaster).
+And the Control Tower believed that the KLM 747 remained stationary on the runway as instructed, but could not confirm visually due to dense fog in the area.